 - Use social media - you can also use Student Life’s social media to help.
 Email email@example.com.

-- Here is a great resource - while it is written for community groups it can be applied to student organizations as well.
+- Here is a great resource - while it is written for community groups, it can also be applied to student organizations.

 Being able to meet with your group members is vital and the most fun part of a student group.
 Here are some resources: